sunilmallya/agentdiff/README.md

 # AgentDiff

-**`git blame` for AI-generated code.**
+**The missing audit trail for AI-generated code.**

 Point at any line.
-See the prompt that caused it, why the agent wrote it that way, and which requirement it fulfills.
+See the prompt that caused it, the reasoning behind it, and whether it was supposed to happen.

 ## Why